Overview

 - Treat and prevent constipation.
 High-fiber foods can help.

-- Control coughing.
-Get treatment for a chronic cough or bronchitis, and don't smoke.
+- Manage coughing.
+Get treatment for a long-term cough or bronchitis.
+And don't smoke.

 Preparing for an appointment

-Here's some information to help you prepare for your appointment and know what to expect from your provider.
+Here's some information to help you get ready for your appointment.

 What you can do